Un, dos, tres... responda otra vez

 Un, dos, tres... responda otra vez, usually shortened as Un, dos, tres..., and named Un, dos, tres... a leer esta vez in its last season, is a Spanish prime-time television game show created by Narciso Ibáñez Serrador that was broadcast on La Primera Cadena of Televisión Española for ten seasons from 1972 to 2004.

-It became the most famous game show in the history of television in Spain and it was the first television show format exported outside Spain, with versions aired in the United Kingdom, Portugal, the Netherlands, Germany, Belgium, and Brazil.
+It became the most famous game show in the history of television in Spain and it was the first television show format exported outside Spain, with versions aired in Belgium, Germany, the Netherlands, Portugal, and the United Kingdom.

 Structure

 Narciso (alias Chicho) Ibáñez Serrador created the show as a mixture of different traditional game show formats.
 It included a quiz show as the first round (called the question round), a physical competition as the second round (called the elimination round), and a luck and psychological game as the third round (called the auction).
 The show derives its name from these three parts (un, dos, tres means "one, two, three").
 Contestants consisted of three couples and each episode had a theme focused on a specific topic, such as the French Revolution or the Far West.

 The contestants would be cheered on by a "positive" cast of characters who wanted them to win as much money and prizes as possible; and opposed by a "negative" cast, which wanted contestants to lose.
 The notion of having people actively rooting against contestants was innovative for Spanish television, something that had never been tried before this show.

 The "positive" cast consisted of the host of the show and a team of six to eight beautiful girls who served as the host's assistants, called secretaries.
 The secretaries usually wore sexy uniforms or costumes that reflected the theme of the episode (for instance, they might dress as cowgirls for an episode about the "Far West").
 No matter their costumes, the secretaries usually wore a pair of glasses with large round frames, one of the show's trademarks.

 The "negative" cast consisted of characters from a fictional town called Tacañón del Todo (Complete Misers).
 As the name of the town suggests, they were misers and didn't want the contestants to earn any money.
 They were puritanical and disapproved the secretaries' sexy clothing.
-They were also pedant and complained about the contestants' lack of knowledge.
+They were also pedants and complained about the contestants' lack of knowledge.
 The most important of these characters were Don Cicuta and Las Tacañonas (The Miser Ladies).